w3f/polkadot-wiki/docs/learn/learn-staking.md

 produce new block candidates in [BABE](learn-consensus.md/#block-production-babe), vote and come to consensus in [GRANDPA](learn-consensus.md/#finality-gadget-grandpa), validate the state transition function of parachains, and possibly some other responsibilities regarding data availability and [XCM](learn-cross-consensus.md).
-For more information you can take a look at the [validator docs](learn-validator.md) to understand what you need to do as a validator.
-If you want to be come a validator check [this](../maintain/maintain-guides-how-to-validate-polkadot.md) guide.
+For more information, you can take a look at the [validator docs](learn-validator.md) to understand what you need to do as a validator.
+If you want to become a validator check [this](../maintain/maintain-guides-how-to-validate-polkadot.md) guide.

 Nominators have far fewer responsibilities than validators.
-Those include selecting validators and monitoring their performance, keeping an eye on changing commission rates (a validator can change commission at any time), and general health monitoring of their validators' account.
-Thus, while not being completely set-it-and-forget-it, a nominator's experience is relatively hands-off compared to a validators.
-For more information you can take a look at the [nominator guide](learn-nominator.md) to understand your responsibilities as a nominator.
+These include selecting validators and monitoring their performance, keeping an eye on changing commission rates (a validator can change commission at any time), and general health monitoring of their validators' accounts.
+Thus, while not being completely set-it-and-forget-it, a nominator's experience is relatively hands-off compared to that of a validator.
+For more information, you can take a look at the [nominator guide](learn-nominator.md) to understand your responsibilities as a nominator.

 If you want to become a nominator, check